alphatr/think-react-render/README.md

 write React component in the view files, the middleware will capitalize the first letter of the tag identified as a React component and rendering in service side.

+this is a part of JSX Syntax. doesn't support child component, so you can use it as a entrance.

 ```
 <!doctype html>
 <html>